ocapuozzo/p4tuning.org/pages/musaic/musaic_12temperament.md

 ## Equivalent Class of Structure - Cyclic Group

-We can group the PCS having the same interval structure.
+We can group the PCS having the same interval structure (352 classes)

-## PCS Classes
+## PCS-Class

-TODO

-PCStrivial, PCSCyclic, Dihedral, Affine, Musaic,... other cases ?
+Grouping criteria (PCStrivial, PCSCyclic, Dihedral, Affine, Musaic,... )

-## PCSxx and their Prime Form
+## PCS-Class and Prime Form

-As IS is ordered collection of a PCSCyclic, they have, at most, cardinal(PCS) delegates, or PCStrivial Example :

-Idem for Diheral, CyclicCplt, ...
+Prime Forme is minimal PCS of this PCS-Classe (_minimal element of class_)

 <br/>
  => [See with circle representation](musaic_12representation.html)

 ## References and Co

- TODO
+ Musical Set Theory

 <br/>
 [Next> (representation)](musaic_12representation.html)